RobotsAndPencils/objective-c-style-guide/README.md

 Init Methods
 ---------------
-Init methods should return instancetype instead of id.
+Init methods should return `instancetype` instead of `id`.
 Generally this is the one place ivars should be used instead of properties because the class may be in an inconsistent state until it is fully initialized.

 ```objc
 - (instancetype)init {